neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 [SparseML] Image Classification pipeline integrates with [torch] and [torchvision] libraries to enable the sparsification of any image classification model.
-Sparsification is a powerful feature that results in faster, smaller, and cheaper deployable models.
+Sparsification is a powerful technique that results in faster, smaller, and cheaper deployable models.
-The sparse model can be eventually deployed to Neural Magic's [DeepSparse] Engine.
-This allows running the inference with GPU-class performance directly on your CPU.
+After training, the model can be deployed with Neural Magic's DeepSparse Engine.
+The engine enables inference with GPU-class performance directly on your CPU.

 This integration enables spinning up one of the following end-to-end functionalities:
 - **Sparsification of Popular Torchvision Models** - easily sparsify any popular [torchvision] image classification models.